Meet MoFo Women

 Christine served as a federal prosecutor for the Southern District of New York and the Northern District of California, where she investigated a wide range of matters including public corruption, fraud, and organized crime, and served as lead counsel in over a dozen jury trials.
 She briefed criminal appeals before the United States Court of Appeals for the Ninth Circuit and the United States Court of Appeals for the Second Circuit.

-Few lawyers in the world have Miriam’s breadth and understanding of privacy and data security laws, obligations, and practices.
-Co-chair of Morrison & Foerster’s preeminent Global Privacy and Data Security Group and ranked among the top in the profession by all major directories, Miriam is regularly called upon by some of the world’s largest and most complex multinational organizations to confront their most difficult U.S. and international privacy challenges.
-In the words of her clients, "Miriam is the best privacy counsel in the country that I have ever worked with.
-Her advice is always spot-on, practical, and helpful, and her judgment is impeccable."
-"Miriam is a true leader in her field.
+Few lawyers in the world have Miriam Wugmeister’s breadth and understanding of privacy and data security laws, obligations, and practices.
+As co-chair of Morrison Foerster’s preeminent Global Privacy and Data Security Group, Miriam is regularly called upon by some of the world’s largest and most complex multinational organizations to confront their most difficult U.S. and international privacy and cybersecurity challenges.
+Ranked among the top in the profession by all major directories, her clients say: “Miriam is the best privacy counsel in the country that I have ever worked with.
+Her advice is always spot-on, practical, and helpful, and her judgment is impeccable.”
+“Miriam is a true leader in her field.
 I appreciate her brilliance and expertise.”
-“She keeps up with a rapidly evolving area and is quick to answer the most challenging questions with practical guidance a business can use."
-(Chambers USA 2021).
+“She keeps up with a rapidly evolving area and is quick to answer the most challenging questions with practical guidance a business can use.”
+(Chambers USA).

-Having helped hundreds of clients respond to data security incidents, Miriam works with companies to develop comprehensive customized incident response plans, training staff, conducting extensive table top exercises, and addressing key issues with Boards of Directors and executive management.
-Miriam advises organizations on the planning and execution of complex global compliance efforts, assists in the negotiation of strategic deals, and defends regulatory and litigation matters relating to privacy and data security in the United States and internationally.
+Having helped hundreds of clients respond to cybersecurity incidents, Miriam works with companies to develop comprehensive customized incident response plans, training staff, conducting extensive tabletop exercises, and addressing key issues with boards of directors and executive management.
+Miriam advises organizations on the planning and execution of complex global compliance efforts and defends regulatory and litigation matters relating to privacy and cybersecurity in the United States and internationally.
 She serves as an arbitrator for the EU-U.S. Privacy Shield Framework Binding Arbitration Program.
-Miriam regularly advises on the global collection, use, and sharing of employee, customer, vendor, and consumer personal information and ediscovery and employee monitoring issues.
-She also counsels clients on cutting-edge consumer privacy issues surrounding emerging technologies such as the Internet of Things (IoT), telematics, and big data.
-Miriam also serves as a board member of the ADP AI & Data Ethics Committee.
+Miriam regularly advises on the global collection, use, and sharing of employee, customer, vendor, and consumer personal information.
+She also counsels clients on cutting-edge issues surrounding emerging technologies such as the ethical tech, generative AI, telematics, and Big Data.

 Janet focuses her practice on worldwide patent procurement, patent portfolio management, and strategic planning for life sciences companies.
 Janet’s clients range from large multinational biopharmaceutical companies, such as Celgene and Genentech, to emerging startup companies around the world.
 She advises her clients on patent matters relating to various technologies, including antibody therapeutics, cell therapeutics, nanomedicine, gene therapy, drug delivery systems, diagnostics, and nutraceuticals.